jeffjl74/ACT_Adder/README.md

 For those players that hate math, this plugin can do the chore for them.

-To use the plugin, each player needs to do a /groupsay containing just their count.
+To use the plugin, each player needs to do a /groupsay (shortcut /g) containing just their count.
-One (or more) player(s) also needs to do a /groupsay with the word _need_ followed by _the mob's_ count.
+One (or more) player(s) also needs to do a /groupsay with the letter `n` (or any word that stats with an `n` like `need`) followed by _the mob's_ count.
-The plugin takes that information and generates a text-to-speach announcement for which two players need to be cured.
+The plugin takes that information and generates a text-to-speach announcement and a `/shout` macro for which two players need to be cured.

+The `/shout` macro is activated in EQII using the command `/do_file_commands lab-macro.txt`.
+That command may itself be put in an EQII macro for placement on a hotbar.

 Players can report their numbers in any order.
 A mistake can be corrected by re-doing any report, including the `/g need`.

-__Version 0.9.2__:
+__Version 1.0.0__:
-* The _/g need_ now accepts just an `n` or any word that starts with `n` (e.g. `/g neeed 42` or `/g n 42`).
-* Fixed player table so it updates with new reports.
-* Now creates a macro `lab-macro.txt` that will /shout who to cure when `/do_file_commands lab-macro.txt` is used in game.
-	* Can be used as a backup for the audio alert.
-    * Can be used to alert players that do not have this plugin.
-	* Once at least one player has reported their number and until the cures are known, the macro will do a /say of _cure not available_.
+* The `/shout` macro should be more reliable.
+* Added parsing of the player's count emote when the player dies with the curse.
+ (Not sure this will capture the emote of the player using this plugin since the wording of the emote is probably different and I have not seen it.)
+* Text-to-speech is disabled when importing a log file.

 # Example